AzyrRuthless/susfs_ksu_module/README.md

 **Q: Why didn't you fork the original repository from Simon, Sidex, or Backslashxx?**

 **A:** Simon, the original creator of SUSFS, hosts his repository on GitLab, while I prefer to use GitHub.
-Additionally, backslashxx has not created a repository on GitHub.
-Creating a new repository on GitHub allowed me to combine features from Sidex's and backslashxx's modules more efficiently.
+Additionally, Backslashxx has now created a repository on GitHub.
+Creating a new repository on GitHub allowed me to combine features from Sidex's and Backslashxx's modules more efficiently.
+I also find it more comfortable to create a new, independent repository rather than working with forks.
 This approach provides more flexibility in organizing and enhancing the project, while still crediting all original authors for their foundational work.

 ## Credits